Sam Posey: Recent years

-Posey later moved to Speedvision (also known as Speed Channel).
-He currently does essay work for the coverage of the Tour de France on OLN (previously the Outdoor Life Network, next known as Versus, now known as NBC Sports) serving as the "Race Historian", and writes for Road & Track magazine.

 Posey is also the author of Playing With Trains, a book on model railroading published by Random House and his layout (the Colorado Midland) was featured in the February 1995 issue of Model Railroader Magazine, and The Mudge Pond Express, an autobiography which centers around his personal racing career and love of the sport.

 An accomplished artist, painter and architect, in 1966 he earned his B.F.A. in painting from Rhode Island School of Design.
 Since 1995, Posey suffers from Parkinson's disease, which has attenuated his activities in recent years.

 Posey was the voice for the pre-race build-up montage slotted between the Mercedes-Benz Pre-Race Show and the actual race coverage for each Formula 1 race shown on the Speed Channel.
 Posey also comments on recent Formula 1 races and the championship in a segment called "Posey's Perspective" as part of the Formula 1 Debrief show (also featuring Bob Varsha, David Hobbs, Steve Matchett, and Will Buxton) on the Speed Channel.
 Posey narrated F1 montages for the NBC Sports Network from 2013 to 2017.